-The Operational excellence programme, launched by the EUROCONTROL Network Manager in full partnership with the operational stakeholders, represents a concrete step towards improving European network performance.
-The programme is one of the EUROCONTROL NM’s cornerstone initiatives, and complements the Airspace reconfiguration programme.
+The Operational Excellence Programme, launched by the EUROCONTROL Network Manager (NM) in full partnership with the operational stakeholders, represents a concrete step towards improving European network performance.
+The programme is one of the EUROCONTROL NM’s cornerstone initiatives, and complements the Airspace Reconfiguration programme.

 Partnership with operational stakeholders

-Partnership with operational stakeholders is the key rationale for the Operational excellence programme.
-Its clear goal is to identify operational and technical evolutions, and to ensure their successful implementation.
+Partnership with operational stakeholders is the key rationale for the Operational Excellence Programme.
+Its goals are to identify operational and technical evolutions and to ensure their implementation.
 This will help harmonise the entire network and bring demonstrated benefits for European aviation.
-Our stakeholders – air navigation service providers, airports, airspace users, computer flight plan service providers and military authorities – are in the driving seat of this project.
+Our stakeholders – air navigation service providers, airports, airspace users in conjunction with computer flight plan service providers, and military authorities – are in the driving seat of this programme.

 Note: Commission Implementing Regulation (EU) 2019/123 defines operational stakeholders as “the civil and military airspace users, civil and military air navigation service providers and airport operators which operate in the airspace referred to in Article 1(4)”.

-The programme will be fully managed within the current Network Cooperative Decision Making working arrangements and will be part of the EUROCONTROL NM Work Programme.
+The programme will be fully managed within the current Network Cooperative Decision Making (CDM) working arrangements and will be part of the EUROCONTROL NM work programme.

 The programme will:

-The activities will be organised around a number of agreed work-streams, each containing several specific operational and technical work-stream topics including but not limited to air traffic flow and capacity management (ATFCM), civil-military cooperation, airport operational matters, technical evolutions, etc.
+The activities will be organised around a number of agreed work-streams, each containing several specific operational and technical work-stream topics reviewed and prioritized by the operational stakeholders.
+The structure of the programme addresses evolutions in the fields of air traffic flow and capacity management (ATFCM), civil-military cooperation, airport operational matters, technical evolutions, etc.

-Each work-stream topic will be steered by an operational stakeholder which will act as a champion, supported by a work-stream topic leader from the EUROCONTROL NM, which will provide technical and administrative support as required.
+Each work-stream topic will be steered by an operational stakeholder which will act as a champion, supported by contributors (also operational stakeholders) and a work-stream topic leader from the EUROCONTROL NM, which will provide technical and administrative support as required.

-The Operational excellence programme will deliver a Harmonised Implementation Plan that takes into account local needs, is agreed with operational stakeholders, and is documented at network and local levels in the Network Operations Plan (NOP).
+The Operational Excellence Programme will deliver a Harmonised Implementation Plan that takes into account local and network needs, is agreed with operational stakeholders and is documented at network and local levels in the Network Operations Plan (NOP).
 The Harmonised Implementation Plan will be maintained in an online repository.